What a sketchbook practice has given me

 I didn’t create anything in my twenties.
 In my thirties, as I slowly started to come back to my creative self, I didn't know how to navigate it.

 My relationship with a sketchbook started off tentatively and tumultuously.
-But over time, my sketchbook practice has begun to feel like the home ground for my creative self.
-It’s the foundations and it’s the roof.
-Somewhere I can house my thoughts and somewhere I can come back to.
+But over time, my sketchbook practice has become the home ground for my creative self.

 A way to care less about the outcome